App version: 0.1.0

 • Work a side gig

-Does Your Debt-to-Income Ratio Have an Affect on Your Credit Score?
+Does Your Debt-to-Income Ratio Affect Your Credit Score?

-According to the credit agency Experian, the direct answer is “no.” That’s because credit bureaus do not track a person’s income, which means they wouldn’t have all of the necessary pieces of information to calculate someone’s DTI.
+Your debt-to-income ratio includes your income, and therefore does not directly have an impact on your credit score.
+That’s because credit bureaus do not track a person’s income, which means they wouldn’t have all of the necessary pieces of information to calculate someone’s DTI.
 Credit scoring systems do, however, track a person’s overall amount of debt, which is the other key factor in a DTI ratio.
-This means that a person’s DTI score could have an indirect impact on their credit scores.Other factors that go into a person’s credit score include:
+This means that a person’s DTI score could have an indirect impact on their credit scores.Other factors that affect a person’s credit score include:

 • The number of loans/credit accounts you have and their types (the “credit mix”)